 In the discourses on intelligent, even sentient machines, it is humanoid robots that emerge as no less than a mirror of humanity: fundamental questions surrounding our consciousness, free will and autonomy are posed anew, including the very basic understanding of how we think, act and feel.
 AI technologies materialise anthropological and philosophical concepts that tend to be heavily shaped by European traditions of thought.

 It is exactly because AI concepts and discourses are in no way universal but depend on the contexts of their formation, that cross-cultural perspectives and comparisons are of utmost importance.
 This is why the project particularly looks at humanoid robots in Japan with the objective of uncovering the multiple realities of artificial intelligence – between science and fiction, East Asian and European concepts.
-As part of this work, the Japanese Society for the Promotion of Science (JSPS) has supported a research stay at the Cognitive Science Lab of Waseda University in Tokyo since January of 2020.
-A conference addressing these questions is planned to take place in Berlin in June 2021.
+As part of this work, the Japanese Society for the Promotion of Science (JSPS) funded a research stay at the Cognitive Science Lab of Waseda University in Tokyo from January to October 2020.
+A conference addressing these questions is planned to take place in Berlin in May 2022.

 |Duration||since September 2018|